minimind/dispatch-on-value-for-python/README.md

     dispatchOnValue.dispatch([any_a, any_a, 3, [3, 'd', any_a]])  # This will not match
     ```

-6. You can pass as many extra parameters as you want:
+6. You can pass as many extra parameters as you want when dispatching:

     ```python
     @dispatchOnValue.add([1, 2])  # This is the matching pattern